 Instructions

-In a food processor, crush the peanuts for 30 seconds on high speed.
+- In a food processor, crush the dry-roasted peanuts (16 ounces) for 30 seconds on high speed.

-Add in olive oil and honey and continue to blend until desired creaminess.
+- Add in extra virgin olive oil (4 tablespoons) and honey (4 tablespoons) and continue to blend until desired creaminess.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.